-UC Riverside STRIDE program for high school students aims to diversify STEM workforce
+UC Riverside STRIDE program for high school students aims to diversify STEM workforce.
+Underrepresented students will participate in carefully designed summer research and educational activities.

 A new STEM program at UC Riverside for high school students will emphasize diversity, inclusion, equity and improving access to healthcare in the region.
 The Summer Training and Research Inspiration for Diverse Pipeline Engagement toward Advancing Stem Cell Treatment, or STRIDE, will be a 5-week summer research training program for 60 diverse high school students from throughout Riverside and San Bernardino counties, which comprise the Inland Empire.